thomas-melville/myNotes/General/Career_Development/Linux/package_managers/dpkg.md

 -i <pack_file>  install or upgrade package file
 -r <package>    remove all of a package bar config files (--remove) will fail if other packages depend on this package -P <package>    remove all of a package including the config files (--purge)

+## package contents

+Way more files than rpm packages.
+Utilities exist to create these files, debuild, cdbs